Skip to content

 Blurtit

-Started in 2006, Blurtit is a Q&A community with 186,780 questions and 744,001 answers to it currently.
+Starting in 2006, Blurtit is a Q&A community with 186,780 questions and 744,001 answers.
 The free 24×7 website gives you access to the whole world of information from millions of knowledgeable people.

-It is not only an online Q&A community but also a social media of sorts that allows users to add friends, chat with them and share ideas, opinions, facts with each other.
+It is an online Q&A community and a social media that allows users to add friends, chat with them, and share ideas, opinions, and facts.

 Check out Blurtit here